 fmt.Println(len(s), cap(s)) // 5 8

-5. When append is called again to insert element 14 into s, the slice cap = 4, and there is enough space.
-Therefore, 14 is placed in the next element position, which is the end of u3, and s's internal len is incremented by 1, becoming 4.
+append, an element 14 is inserted intos, and at this point, the slicecap = 4, and space is sufficient.
+Therefore, 14 is placed in the next element position, which is the end ofu3, ands's internallenis incremented by 1, becoming 4. - Finally, again by

-6. Finally, when append is called again to insert 15 into s, the slice len = 4, cap = 4, and space is insufficient again, requiring another resize.
-Thus, a new underlying array u4 is created with a length of 8 (u3 array length * 2), and all elements from u3 are copied to u4, then array is pointed to u4, and len = 5, cap = 8 is set.
+append, 15 is inserted intos, and at this point, the slicelen = 4, cap = 4, and space is insufficient, requiring another resize.
+Thus, a new underlying arrayu4is created with a length of 8 (u3 array length* 2), and all elements fromu3are copied tou4, thenarrayis pointed tou4, andlen = 5, cap = 8is set.

 It can be observed that when the underlying array space of the slice is insufficient, append will automatically allocate the slice to a new underlying array as needed.
-The new array length will be expanded according to a certain algorithm (see the growslice function in $GOROOT/src/runtime/slice.go).
+The new array length will be expanded according to a certain algorithm (refer to the growslice function in $GOROOT/src/runtime/slice.go).
 After the new array is established, all data from the old array is copied to the new array, and then array points to the new array, making the new array the underlying array of the slice, while the old array will be reclaimed by gc.

 u := [6]int{1, 2, 3, 4, 5, 6}